Record low rates deliver competitive advantages to Australia's biggest banks: regulator

 The regulator also denied suggestions of a "falling out" with the Reserve Bank of New Zealand (RBNZ) after banking analysts at Citigroup Inc said their divergent policies were leading into unnecessarily higher capital levels for the big four banks that fund both economies.

-The Australian regulator then responded with its own directive for the banks to limit their capital exposure offshore to a maximum of 25%, down from half, prompting ANZ, who has the largest New Zealand operation, to say it would need to start ring-fencing profit in that country.
+The Australian regulator then responded with its own directive for the banks to limit their capital exposure offshore to a maximum of 25%, down from half, prompting ANZ, which has the largest New Zealand operation, to say it would need to start ring-fencing profit in that country.

 "There has been some suggestion that this reflects some kind of falling out between us, or evidence of trans-Tasman one-upmanship," Byres said.

-"In fact, the opposite is the case ... and we communicate frequently at all levels."
+"In fact, the opposite is the case ... and we communicate frequently at all levels.

 "The processes underway are a natural by-product of both regulators working to protect their respective communities from the costs of financial instability," Byres said.
-"We are entirely comfortable with that."

-(Reporting by Paulina Duran; Editing by Christopher Cushing)
+(Reporting by Paulina Duran; Editing by Christopher Cushing and Tom Hogue)

 By Paulina Duran